 There are many locations which have connections to the Group, including:

-- The Reading Room at the British Museum immortalized by Virginia Woolf in A Room Of One’s Own (1929) in the description: ‘the vast dome … the huge, bald forehead which is so splendidly encircled by a band of famous names’
+- The Reading Room at the British Museum immortalised by VW in A Room Of One’s Own (1929) in the description: ‘the vast dome … the huge, bald forehead which is so splendidly encircled by a band of famous names’

 - Gordon Square, where many of the Group, including Virginia Woolf, Lytton Strachey, and Vanessa and Clive Bell, lived at various times.
 Duncan Grant painted this Interior of No. 56.